weaveworks/service/infra/README.md

 In another terminal, set up a loop to continuously GET the ELB.
 We'll use that to verify the version upgrade works as expected.
+It may take several minutes for the ELB to work correctly.

 ```
 $ bash -c 'while true; do curl -Ss -XGET ab1896c8f7eff11e58b1502f93cffe5e-1066700612.us-west-2.elb.amazonaws.com; sleep 0.5; done'